-Note A separate registration must be filled out online for each person attending the National 4-H Poultry and Egg Conference.
+\\Note\\ A separate registration must be filled out online for each person attending the National 4-H Poultry and Egg Conference.

-Very Important Please check each activity that the participant plans on attending.
-All registrations must be submitted online no later than October 20 at 5 PM Central Time.
-Anyone registering after this time will have a 50% late registration fee and will not be able to go on a tour or order a T-shirt.
-No registrations will be accepted after October 31.
+\\Very Important\\ Please check each activity that the participant plans on attending.
+All registrations must be submitted online no later than October 21 at 5 PM Central Time.

 There is a \$50 activity fee for each contestant and each non-contestant adult attending the Conference.
-If a contestant is registered for more than one contest event it is just a one-time activity fee of \$50.
+Since all five contests run concurrently, all contestants can only participate in one contest in a year.
 The activity fee for non-contestant youth (ages 0-12) is \$25.

 There is an additional charge of \$10 per person for anyone participating in a tour, including a non-contestant youth (ages 0-12).
-If a person going on a tour has a special need they must let the committee know at the time of registration.
+If a person going on a tour has a special need, they must let the committee know at the time of registration.
 A tour may not be added after the registration deadline.
 This is because of logistics.

-Additionally, if anyone wants to purchase a National 4-H Poultry and Egg Conference t-shirt a charge of \$18 will be added to the final registration costs.
+Additionally, if anyone wants to purchase a National 4-H Poultry and Egg Conference T-shirt, a charge of \$18 will be added to the final registration costs.

-Very Important If a contestant requires special arrangements in order to compete, it is important to let the committee know ahead of time so that arrangements can be made to meet the particular need.
+\\Very Important\\ If a contestant requires special arrangements in order to compete, it is important to let the committee know ahead of time so that arrangements can be made to meet the particular need.

-If a person attending the conference has a special need they must let the committee know at the time of registration.
+If a person attending the conference has a special need, they must let the committee know at the time of registration.

-Online registration at http://go.illinois.edu/4HPoultryEggConference - active until October 20, 2023 (registration deadline)
+Online registration at https://national4hpoultry.regfox.com/national-4-h-poultry-egg-conference - active until October 21, 2024 (registration deadline)

-Additional registration form needed for Egg Chef Challenge Contest.
+An additional registration form is required for the Egg Chef Challenge Contest.